-The programmable overvoltage protection circuit can be used to downprogram capacitive loads although it is primarily intended for use as a protection feature (page 44).
+The programmable overvoltage protection circuit can be used to downprogram capacitive loads although it is primarily intended for use as a protection feature as described on page 48.

-Repetitive (over 100 cycles) tripping of the overvoltage circuit with output capacitors greater than 5000μF on high voltage units and 20,000μF on low voltage units may result in eventual damage to the supply.
+Repetitive (over 100 cycles) tripping of the overvoltage circuit with output capacitors greater than 2000 μF may result in eventual damage to the supply.